tektoncd/pipeline/docs/pipelines.md

 instructs Tekton to retry executing the `Task` when this happens.

-If you expect a `Task` to encounter problems during execution (for example, you know that there will be issues with network connectivitity or missing dependencies), set its `retries` parameter to a suitable value greater than 0.
+If you expect a `Task` to encounter problems during execution (for example, you know that there will be issues with network connectivity or missing dependencies), set its `retries` parameter to a suitable value greater than 0.
 If you don't explicitly specify a value, Tekton does not attempt to execute the failed `Task` again.